-The Secret Handshake is there to fill this gap and provides you with useful application tips from people that actually work in the creative industry.
+The Secret Handshake52 is there to fill this gap and provides you with useful application tips from people that actually work in the creative industry.
 It is a beautiful online resource for young creatives between 19 and 25 that also offers an expanding collection of do’s and don’ts.
 Also, actual professionals share what they would look for in an ideal application.
 If you are a professional yourself, you might be able to share some useful advice with the next creative generation.
 Make sure you also check out the event series53 and learn something beyond the screen. (ml)

 The contributors to this issue are: Vitaly Friedman (vf), Iris Lješnjanin (il), Esther Arends (ea), Cosima Mielke (cm), Shavaughn Haack (sh), Jan Constantin (jc), Melanie Lang (ml) and Christiane Rosenberger (research).

 - 3 https://shop.smashingmagazine.com/the-mobile-book.html

 - 6 #a1